quinnlp/merge-vs-rebase/README.md

 This repo shows the differences between merge and rebase.

-*I was confusing myself in the lab so hopefully this is easier to follow.*
+*I was confusing myself in the lab.
+Hope this is easier to follow.*

 ## In this repo, I did the following: